vinefeeder/VineFeeder/README.md

     or
     python vinefeeder.py -help

-As set-up on start it will run with zero modification.
+As set-up on start it will run with zero modification if Devine is correctly installed.
 There are six UK services and TVNZ active.
 Regard TVNZ as experimental for the time being.
 For one thing Devine's TVNZ service fails on some Sports titles and the VineFeeder service is still in testing.
 If Devine fails use the URL with Ozivine - there are reports it works.
 This Ozivine fork has a downloader https://github.com/liam8888999/ozivine